 (Radio-activity is nullified by the Divine Energy generated from the Union of the Consciousness with the Shabd Braham.
 For details read this article).

-The Divine Light is realised and experienced by a precise process.
-Its realisation is a system, of knowledge organised around experienced principles.
+The Divine Light is realized and experienced by a precise process.
+Its realization is a system, of knowledge organised around experienced principles.
 It is a science, the only true science.
 It has no fallibility.
 It is not subject to change by further revelation or experiments as is the case with the material science.
 Its truth is the only eternal Truth - the knowledge gained from the revelation of the Divine Light and communion of the consciousness with the Divine Light is the only true knowledge of the Reality.

 Satgurudev Shri Hans Ji Maharaj